Aneurysm in the brain

-National Institute of Neurological Disorders and Stroke.
-Cerebral aneurysm fact sheet.
-Updated May 26, 2016.
+National Institute of Neurological Disorders and Stroke website.
+Cerebral aneurysms fact sheet.

-Thompson BG, Brown RD, Amin-Hanjani S, et al. Guidelines for the management of patients with unruptured intracranial aneurysms: a guideline for healthcare professionals from the American Heart Association/American Stroke Association.
+Thompson BG, Brown RD Jr, Amin-Hanjani S, et al. Guidelines for the management of patients with unruptured intracranial aneurysms: a guideline for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
 2015:46(8):2368-2400.
 PMID: 26089327